ahmedammar619/Educational-Platform/frontend/md files/USER_CREATION_POLICY.md

 # User Creation Policy

-This document explains how different types of users are created in the Baraem Al-Noor Educational Platform.
+This document explains how different types of users are created in the Baraem Al-Nour Educational Platform.

 ## User Types & Creation Methods